tj/reds/Readme.md

-# reds
+# RedRediSearch

-  reds is a light-weight Redis search for node.js.
-This module was originally developed to provide search capabilities for [Kue](http://automattic.github.io/kue/) a priority job queue, however it is very much a light general purpose search library that could be integrated into a blog, a documentation server, etc.
+  RedRediSearch is a Node.js wrapper library for the Redis RediSearch module.
+It is more-or-less syntactically compatible with Reds, another Node.js search module.
+RedRediSearch and RediSearch can provide full-text searching that is much faster the original Reds library.

 ## Upgrading

-Version 1.0.0 is syntactically compatible with previous versions of reds (0.2.5).
-However, [natural](https://github.com/NaturalNode/natural) has been updated.
-Documents indexed with older installs of reds (using natural v0.2.0) may need to be re-indexed to avoid some edge cases.
+If you are upgrading from Reds, you'll need to make your `createSearch` asynchronous and re-index your data.
+Otherwise, your app-level logic and code should be compatible.

 ## Installation

-      $ npm install reds
+      $ npm install redredisearch

 ## Example

-The first thing you'll want to do is create a `Search` instance, which allows you to pass a `key`, used for namespacing within Redis so that you may have several searches in the same db.
+The first thing you'll want to do is create a `Search` instance, which allows you to pass a `key`, used for namespacing within RediSearch so that you may have several searches in the same db.
 You may specify your own [node_redis](https://github.com/NodeRedis/node_redis) instance with the `reds.setClient` function.

-    var search = reds.createSearch('pets');
+    var search = redredisearch.createSearch('pets',{}, function(err) {

- reds acts against arbitrary numeric or string based ids, so you could utilize this library with essentially anything you wish, even combining data stores.
-The following example just uses an array for our "database", containing some strings, which we add to reds by calling `Search#index()` padding the body of text and an id of some kind, in this case the index.
+      /* ... */
+    });

 ```js
 var strs = [];